 Shot by award-winning cinematographer Bill Butler, ASC (Jaws, The Conversation, Grease, Frailty).

-Go HERE to read the dozens of international articles and reviews written about THE PLAGUE: WRITERS & DIRECTOR’S CUT and the cautionary tale that is its backstory.
+Go HERE to read the dozens of international articles and reviews written about THE PLAGUE: DIRECTOR’S CUT and the cautionary tale that is its backstory.

 Off Leash Films presents

 THE PLAGUE: WRITERS & DIRECTOR'S CUT

 Bill Butler, ASC